Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/100_Series_Examples/100/ReadMe.txt

 100__NiProvider__X implements the following high-level steps:

-+ Implements the OmmConsumerClient class in the AppClient
-  - Overrides desired methods
-+ Instantiates an AppClient object to receive and process item messages (in this case, resulting from login or dictionary messages)
 + Instantiates an OmmNiProvider object which initializes the connection and logs into an ADH at the default location ( localhost:14002 ) using the default username ( "user" )
  - the OmmNiProvider uses a default configuration.